phantom22/Base-n/README.md

 # Base-n
-a simple script to create custom numeric sistems and encode&amp;parse them
+a simple script to create custom numeric sistems and encode&amp;parse them.

 ---